bnw/rechteckpackungen/README.md

          Tests if the placement described in FILE has any overlapping.

 find-optimal-placement FILE
          Prints an optimal placement for the instance described in FILE.
          Works by enumerating all possible placements.

-find-good-placement FILE
+find-good-placement FILE [QUALITY]
          Prints a placement for the instance described in FILE.
          Works by guessing a solution and then finding a local optimum based on this solution.
+         If the bounds are rather small, this might not yield any feasable solution, regardless of QUALITY.
+         QUALITY (default=2): Higher means better results but slower computation.

-improve-placement INSTANCE_FILE PLACEMENT_FILE
+improve-placement INSTANCE_FILE PLACEMENT_FILE [QUALITY]
-         Prints a placement for the instance described in INSTANCE_FILE by finding a local optimum based on the placement described in PLACEMENT_FILE.
+         Prints a placement for the instance described in INSTANCE_FILE by finding a local optimum based on the compacted(!) placement described in PLACEMENT_FILE.
+         QUALITY (default=2): Higher means better results but slower computation.

 ```